Metrics on trace spaces: One-dimensional NCCW complexes

 where $f_O$ denotes a(ny) positive continuous function with open support $O$, and $U_r$ is the $r$-neighbourhood of $U$.
 By Hall's Marriage Theorem, if $a$ and $b$ are normal matrices in $M_n$, then $d_W(a,b)$ is equal to the optimal matching distance between their eigenvalues.

-\begin{definition} For the purposes of this section, let us say that a one dimensional NCCW complex $A$ is \emph{nice} if \begin{items} \item $A$ is supported on one line, that is, $F$ is a single matrix algebra; and \item the spectrum of $A$ (under the hull-kernel topology) is Hausdorff, that is, $\alpha_0$ and $\alpha_1$ are each supported on a single component of $E$, or equivalently, the representations $\pi_t$ converge as $t\to0$ or $t\to1$ to single points at infinity. \end{items} Given a nice one dimensional NCCW complex $A\subseteq C([0,1],M_n)$, let $\lip(A)$ be the compact set of contractive self-adjoint functions
+\begin{definition} For the purposes of this section, let us say that a one-dimensional NCCW complex $A$ is \emph{nice} if \begin{items} \item $A$ is supported on one line, that is, $F$ is a single matrix algebra; and \item the spectrum of $A$ (under the hull-kernel topology) is Hausdorff, that is, $\alpha_0$ and $\alpha_1$ are each supported on a single component of $E$, or equivalently, the representations $\pi_t$ converge as $t\to0$ or $t\to1$ to single points at infinity. \end{items} Given a nice one-dimensional NCCW complex $A\subseteq C([0,1],M_n)$, let $\lip(A)$ be the compact set of contractive self-adjoint functions

 We will measure the unitary and Cuntz distances between $^*$-monomorphisms $\varphi$ and $\psi $ from $A$ to a $\cs$-algebra $B$ relative to what we will call a \emph{Lipschitz family}: a subset

 for $u\in C([0,1],M_n)$ a continuous path of unitaries between permutation matrices $u(0)$ and $u(1)$.
 We define these distances as